4 Best Practice Tips for Estimating and Managing Construction Projects

 Mar 23, 2020 | Construction Estimating

-In my world, I’m often asked for a list of “best practices” when estimating or managing a construction project.
-Here are some thoughts, based on personal experience and discussions I’ve had with other folks in the construction project planning industry.
+In my world, I’m often asked for a list of “best practices” when estimating construction projects and managing construction project costs.
+Here are some thoughts, based on personal experience and discussions I’ve had with other folks in the construction project planning and cost estimating industry.
 The short answer is that there is no treasure trove of definitive answers to this question.

 Best practices are aspirational, but don’t necessarily exist for any single industry or, for that matter, any single company.
 My experience is that these will vary based on a number of factors (e.g., by the size, scope and contract type of the project) and these “best” practices may even vary during the course of preparing for a project (i.e., as design and engineering progress from 30 to 60 to 90 percent complete).